 Minton-Capehart Federal Building

-575 N. Pennsylvania St.
+575 N. Pennsylvania Street

 Indianapolis, IN 46204

-Public Hours: 8:00 a.m. to 6:00 p.m., Monday through Friday (except federal holidays).
+Public Hours: 8 a.m.– 6 p.m.
+Monday through Friday (except federal holidays)

-Parking and Public Transportation A two-level parking garage located to the east of the building is available to assigned tenants.
-Public Transportation is available on the same block via IndyGo.
+The two-level parking garage east of the building is available only to assigned tenants.
+Public parking is available on the street and in nearby pay lots.
+Public transportation is available on the same block via IndyGo [nongovernment site].

 The building's amenities include a vending area and an ATM.